 Michal Tal studied at The Tel Aviv Academy of music, Indiana University, The Juilliard School and State University of New York in Stony Brook.
 She studied with Prof. Arie Vardi, Richard Goode, and Gilbert Kalish.
 Among her coaches were Leon Fleischer, Peter Serkin, Julius Levinne, Janos Starker, and Joel Krosnick.
 She received her PHD at the Hebrew University in Jerusalem under the supervision of Prof. Jehoash Hirshberg.

-Dr. Michal Tal is on the faculty of the Buchmann-Mehta School of music, and the Givatayim Conservatory, in which she served as a pedagogic director.
-Dr. Tal is the founder of EPTA Israel and from 2017 the artistic director of The Outstanding Young Piano program at the Jerusalem Music Centre .
-Artistic director of Pianowebfest.
+Dr. Michal Tal is on the faculty of the Buchmann-Mehta School of music, and the artistic director of The Outstanding Young Piano program at the Jerusalem Music Centre .
+Her outstanding students are winners of national and international competitions .
+She is the founder of EPTA Israel .
+Tal is the founder and Artistic director of Pianowebfest.